Interview with Peter Bibliography

 Peter Cross was born in Guildford in 1951.
 He first worked as a technical illustrator for Hawker Siddeley before establishing himself as a freelance artist in the mid 1970s.

-Peter's association with Ant started with a stunning cover design for The Geese And The Ghost and this has continued with a number of innovative designs for albums such as Wise After The Event and Back to the Pavilion.
+Peter's association with Ant started with a stunning cover design for The Geese And The Ghost and this has continued with a number of innovative designs for albums such as Wise After The Event, Sides, Back to the Pavilion and New England.

 In 1982 Peter's first children's book Trouble For Trumpets was published, which set a new standard for children's illustrated stories.
 Combining elements of Peter's rich and witty imagination, the book's artwork is full of hidden clues, jokes and puzzles.
 A follow up story, Trumpets in Grumpetland was published in 1984 and this again received critical acclaim.
 Peter also illustrated the Dinosaur Days books as well as the charming Dudley Dormouse series.